Léon Wurmser: Career

-Wurmser was born in Zurich.
+Wurmser was born in Zürich.
 He was the author of more than 350 scientific papers, 15 books, and several book chapters and essays.
 His works deal with issues of masochism and depression, focusing on problems of shame, guilt, resentment, and the "archaic superego," both in the individual and in culture, religion, and history.
 Wurmser has written papers and one book on Judaism: The World of Ideas and Values of Judaism: A Psychoanalytic View (published in German).
 He also dealt with the understanding and treatment of drug addicts, drawing on his experience running drug rehabilitation programs for addicts.
 In recent years, he has published several papers and one book on jealousy and envy, in partnership with German psychoananalyst Dr. Heidrun Jarass.